Wellness Starts from Your Wrist with the Galaxy Watch4

 - Limit alcohol consumption

-Frequent consumption of alcohol causes your heart to pump harder and faster, thereby increasing blood pressure.
-If you choose to drink, moderate your intake of alcoholic drinks to not more than one standard drink per day.
+Frequent consumption of alcohol can cause your heart to pump harder and faster, thereby increasing blood pressure.
+If you choose to drink, moderate your intake of alcoholic drink to not more than one standard drink per day.

-Ultimately, the simplest routines and habits can go a long way in helping us optimize our personal health and fitness.
-With the Galaxy Watch4, Samsung brings years of R&D and cutting-edge technologies to your wrist, providing advanced insights distilled into an easy-to-digest interface, guiding you towards making informed decisions that optimize your health, fitness, and overall wellness.
+Ultimately, the simplest routines and habits can go a long way in helping us achieve our personal health and fitness goals.
+With the Galaxy Watch4, Samsung brings years of R&D and amazing technologies to your wrist, providing insights distilled into an easy-to-digest interface, guiding you towards making informed decisions that help improve your health, fitness and overall wellness.

-The Blood Oxygen (SpO2) feature is not intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease.
+The Blood Oxygen (SpO2) feature is not intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, or for the prevention or control of conception or pregnancy.
 Intended for general wellness and fitness purposes only.
-Availability of this feature may vary by market.
+Samsung recommends that you consult with your doctor or physician before participating in any exercise program.

 Intended for general wellness and fitness purposes only.
 Not intended for use in detection, diagnosis, or treatment of any medical condition or disease.
 The measurements are for the user’s personal reference only.
 Please consult a medical professional for advice.
-Do not measure your body composition if you have an implanted pacemaker or other implanted medical devices.
+Do not measure your body composition if you have an implanted pacemaker or other implanted medical devices, or for the prevention or control of conception or pregnancy.
 Do not measure your body composition if you are pregnant.
 Measurement results may not be accurate if you are under 20 years old.
-Availability of this feature may vary by market.

 Adapted from Ministry of Health, Singapore: 3 Ways to Improve Sleep Quality: https://www.healthhub.sg/live-healthy/1189/are-you-getting-quality-sleep